ViaVersion/VIAaaS/README.md

 How to use IPv6?:
 - When listening to 0.0.0.0, it should listen on IPv6 too.
 - To use IPv6 in backend address, you need to use a instance with IPv6 connectivity.
 The hostname parser currently doesn't support direct IPv6, but you can use a DNS name.

+How to use with Geyser?
+- Currently you need to use GeyserConnect